som3canadian/BloodHound_CustomQueries_Toolset/README.md

 ## Notes

-Some attributes like `owner` and `highvalue` have changed in BloodHound Community.
+Some attributes like `owned` and `highvalue` have changed in BloodHound Community.
 You will have to modify those manually (for now).
 Ex:

 - `MATCH (m:User) WHERE m.owned=TRUE RETURN m` is now `MATCH (m:User) WHERE m.system_tags =~ '.*owned*.'
 RETURN m`
 - see more examples in `new_customqueries.json`